dkress59/ifound-rest/README.md

 # iFound.one

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This Web App is almost progressive, solely the no-js prerender still needs to be added.
 [Check it out!](https://www.iFound.one)

 ### Back-End

-This is the NodeJS [REST API](https://api.ifound.one) Back-End, using Express with Multer, Mongoose, JWT Authorisation and polyfilled Fetch support.

-**Note: The external PHP file server is excluded from this repo for security reasons.**
+This is the NodeJS [REST API](https://api.ifound.one) Back-End, using Express with Multer, Mongoose, JWT Authorisation and polyfilled Fetch support. **The external PHP file server is excluded from this repo for security reasons.**

 ### To Do